davidholiday/kcar/README.md

 ## what is this?
 K-car is a fast, flexible, way to microservice.
-It uses [Apache Camel](https://camel.apache.org/), a 'message oriented middleware' Java toolkit to empower teams to deliver complex business logic in a way that turbo charges both velocity AND quality.
-Units of business logic (*elements*), collections of business logic (*routes*), and the service platform on which routes are deployed (*chassis*) are all 100% encapsulated.
-This allows engineers to work independently, for every element in the assembly to have its own robust set of tests, and for elements to be re-used without cutting and pasting source from one project to another.
+It uses [Apache Camel](https://camel.apache.org/) to empower teams to quickly deliver complex business logic in a way scales.
+Units of business logic, compositions of business logic (called routes), and the service platform on which routes are deployed are all 100% encapsulated.
+This allows engineers to work independently, for every element in the assembly to have its own properties file, for every element in the assembly to have its own robust set of tests, and for elements to be re-used without cutting and pasting source from one project to another.

 The project is called __K-car__ in honor of [Chrysler's K platform](https://en.wikipedia.org/wiki/Chrysler_K_platform) from which the philosophy of building complex machinery from a collection of standardized, encapsulated, components is derived.